cecoulombe/Sage_App/README.md

 ## To-Do List for App

 - [ ] Publish the application to the Google Play Store.
-  - [ ] Closed testing
+    - App is currently in closed testing due to limited access to testers and physical Android devices.

 ## Version History